 CEI is proud to offer accepted applicants a stipend for their work and to help cover their day-to-day expenses.

-CEI offers a number of internships across the various policy areas we work on, as well as in communications, marketing, and philanthropy.
-Generally, CEI’s policy interns are assigned to work with a specific CEI expert for the duration of their internship; and our communications, marketing, and philanthropy interns work with the CEI staff of each respective team.
+CEI offers a number of internships across the various policy areas we work on, as well as internships in communications and marketing.
+Generally, CEI’s policy interns are assigned to work with a specific CEI expert for the duration of their internship; and our communications, marketing, and government affairs interns work with the CEI staff of each respective team.

 Past CEI interns have gone on to work in the executive and legislative branches, federal regulatory agencies, academia, and at prominent research institutions and think tanks.
 A number of current CEI staff are former CEI interns.